federvieh/selma/README.md

  * Nicer buttons in playbar
  * Playbar should always be shown
  * Last listtype should be used on app startup
+ * Last played text should be used on app startup (or first lesson/text on first start)